-Environment Parameters Source and Potential impacts Mitigation/Management Project phase Responsible party Indicators Monitoring and Reporting Flora and Fauna Source: Site clearance for project activities and access roads Impact: Habitat loss and disturbance of fauna Source: Noise from construction works, plant and vehicles Impact: Disturbance to fauna Source: Leaks/ spillages from plant, vehicles and storage compounds.
-Impact: Soil contamination and impacts on vegetation.
-Limit vegetation clearing and minimize habitat disturbance through adequate protection and management of retained vegetation.
+Environment Parameters Source and Potential impacts Mitigation/Management Project phase Responsible party Indicators Monitoring and Reporting Source: Site clearance for project activities and access roads Impact: Habitat loss and disturbance of fauna Limit vegetation clearing and minimize habitat disturbance through adequate protection and management of retained vegetation.
 Avoid any damage to the trees near and around project activities.
-Ensure that construction works are only undertaken in defined working hours.
-Ensure that noise suppression systems on plant and vehicles are maintained.
-Ensure proper storage for oils and fuels and in case of spill put in place cleaning equipment and clear instructions on cleaning spills.
-Construction Site Supervisor as per design and construction specifications.
-Contractor the areas that have been rehabilitated during the preceding week increase in vegetated area and saved trees frequency of complaints of communities frequency of spills and damage extent Report to MoEFCC on any loss of endemic flora and non-compliance with the ESMF, twice a year during the construction period.
+Construction Site Supervisor as per design and construction specification S. The areas that have been rehabilitated during the preceding week Increase in vegetated area and saved trees Report to MoEFCC on any loss of endemic flora and non-compliance with the ESMF, twice a year during the construction period.
 Report to MoEFCC at the end of the project on vegetated area and saved trees.
-Daily and maintain records Daily observation and maintain records
+Data for formal parameters Flora and Fauna (impact on natural habitat and biodiversity) Source: Noise, vibration and dust from construction work, equipment for water facilities and vehicles Impact: Disturbance to fauna Ensure that construction work is only undertaken in defined/limited working hours to reduce extent of impact.
+Ensure that noise, and dust suppression systems are maintained.
+Construction Contractor Observed impact on vegetation Frequency of complaints of community on impacts to fauna Noise level measurement Daily (visual) observations Maintaining records Source: Leaks/ spillages from equipment, vehicles and storage compounds.
+Impact: Soil contamination and impacts on vegetation. • Ensure proper storage for oils and fuels and in case of spill put in place cleaning equipment and clear instructions on cleaning spills.
+Construction Contractor Frequency of spills and damage extent • Daily observation and maintain records